Data-Driven Debugging for Functional Side Channels: Case Studies

+In the above code snippet, {\tt pkCopy} is the fixed secret key, {\tt perf} is a constant BigInteger value, and {\tt maxOffset} is the BigInteger representation of the image scale (height$\times$width).

+\textit{Usefulness:} The decision tree model shows the number of calls to the basic block at line $145$ depends on the secret message length directly and the scale of the image inversely.
+Thus, the length of secret messages is the leaking property. \textit{Scalability:} The overall computation time is less than 1 min.

-\textbf{B) SnapBuddy.} SnapBuddy is a mock social network application where each user has their own pages with a photograph~\cite{snapbuddy,tizpaz2017discriminating}.
-In this application, the public profile is public input, and the identity of users is secret input.
+\textbf{G) SnapBuddy.} SnapBuddy with 3,071 methods is a mock social network where each user has their own page with a photograph~\cite{snapbuddy}.
+The size of profiles is a public input (observable through the generated packets), and the identity of users actively interacting with the server is a secret input.

 \textit{Inputs}.
-The defender considers 447 users in the system (with secret identity) and changes the size of profile images as the public inputs in the scale from 1 to 14.
+The defender considers the identities of 477 users currently in the network as the secret inputs and varies the size of public profiles from 13KB to 350KB.